Cannabis stocks guide: Here’s everything you need to know

 It led to a rash of new, cannabis-focused companies listing, or backdoor listing, onto the ASX in 2017, and a variety of others changing their business operations to incorporate facets of the new industry.

-Australia’s first pot stock was MMJ Phytotech (ASX:MMJ), which has since morphed into a cannabis investor named MMJ, although not one without its problems.
+Australia’s first pot stock was MMJ Phytotech (ASX:MMJ), which has since morphed into a cannabis investor named MMJ.
+Its investments include a $2.65m interest in Canadian production and investment company Embark Inc.

 The biggest IPO was Cann Group, which followed that with a mammoth $60m capital raising in November 2017.
 Strongly supported by institutions, it was the first indication of professional money in Australia becoming interested in cannabis.